-Riding an e-Bike provides the perfect balance for you after hip replacement surgery.
-This is because you can strengthen your muscles and increase your mobility without putting too much strain on your joints while riding an e-Bike.
+Riding an electric bicycle provides the perfect balance for you after hip replacement surgery.
+This is because you can strengthen your muscles and increase your mobility without putting too much strain on your joints while riding an e-bike.

 While it’s great to get exercise in, and in fact is imperative to your recovery to be active as it decreases swelling, you don’t want to go overboard.
 E-Bikes allow this balance as you can adjust the amount of assistance needed.
 Start off with the easiest gear, and if you feel you want to adjust gear as you continue riding your e-Bike, slowly increase to higher resistance gears as you see fit.